 The following measures may help manage early cataracts:

-Cataract removal is one of the most common types of eye surgeries performed in the United States, especially for people over age 65.
+Cataract removal is one of the most common types of eye surgery performed in the United States, especially for people over age 65.
 In the past, cataract surgery was not performed until the cataract had become well developed (ripe).
 Newer techniques, however, have made it safer and even more efficient to operate in earlier stages.
 Cataract surgery improves vision in up to 95% of people and prevents millions of people from going blind.

 Nevertheless, some cataract surgeries that are performed may be unnecessary, or at least, premature.
 In general, even if cataracts are diagnosed, the decision to remove them should be based on the person's own perception of vision difficulties and the effect of vision loss on normal activity or independent living.
-However, since progression is often gradual and subtle, it may not be apparent how they have affected vision and your activities of daily life.
+However, since progression is often gradual and subtle, it may not be apparent how they have affected vision and activities of daily life.
 Those considering cataract surgery should be made fully aware of all the potential risks and benefits of surgery.

 You should ask the ophthalmologist the following questions before deciding to have cataract surgery: